 Well, I admit, the antique globes, rare books, and Hogwarts-like atmosphere is a sight to be seen.
 It’s not a sight to be photographed though.
 The library is privately owned, and it’s forbidden to take a picture of it.
 And they’re very serious about that.
 You take your turn just to take a look through the entry doors, while your guide carefully watches the usage of cameras and phones.

-What to do With 3 Days in Vienna
+See Also: How to Spend 3 Days in Vienna

 Prague’s Castle Complex

 Prague’s Castle Complex is by no means a bad place to visit.
 Just on the contrary, if you check out my Prague Itinerary Guide, you’ll see I highly recommend the place.

 When it comes to the Prague photo guide though… I don’t think it offers enough to be deemed an excellent photo destination.
 St.Vitus Cathedral’s exterior does offer some beautiful details, but the interior is not as lavished as the one of St.Nicholas.

 John Lennon Wall is another lovely piece of Prague with plenty of spirit in it.
 And another disappointment when it comes to photography.
 The wall is…just an average graffiti wall.
 Maybe even below average.

 It’s worth the visit due to all its history, but don’t expect to make an awesome profile picture there.

 Prague Photo Guide Map

 That’s all from me, I hope Prague photo guide would come handy to you.